Anxton/N7_3A_Othello/README.md

 ## Features available

 - The game is functional.
 Players can place their paws alternately
-- The turn is indicated.
-Players know whose turn it is to play
+- The turn is indicated: players know whose turn it is to play
+- Possible paws placements are shown for clarity
 - Game score is visible constantly thourough the game
 - Once the game is finished, the winner is displayed